Not sure how to ask your boss for more direction? Keep getting your wires crossed with your bestie? Sending mixed messages to your romantic interest?

 - Think before you respond.
 Have you ever responded a little too quickly only to regret it later?
 Try waiting to answer, especially to a message that evokes a highly emotional response.
 Receiving unfortunate news can send anyone into an emotional tailspin.
 Allow the dust to settle, collect your thoughts from a neutral place, and respond once you’ve given yourself some space.
 Not every message needs an immediate response.
 Take your time.

 When we aren’t feeling well, we may not communicate very well.
-Feeling your best starts with boosting your immune system.
-GTFO Immunity Gummies are a yummy, all-in-one supplement that provides essential daily immune support.
-Learn more about GTFO here.
+Feeling your best starts with taking care of any potential nutrient deficiencies in your diet.
+DISCO Multivitamin Gummies are a delicious, fruity flavored daily multivitamin.
+Learn more about DISCO here.